vmcilwain/myrails/README.md

 ## Usage

-simple type `myrails` to see the help menu
+Simply type `myrails` to see the help menu

 ```ruby
 # Example for generating a presenter class